kavianpour/Gearbox-Fault-Diagnosis-DCAN/README.md

 ## TL;DR

 Deep-learning fault classifiers collapse when the machine they were trained on starts running at a different speed or load — the data distribution shifts, and in the real world the new condition has **no labels**.
 This paper proposes **DCAN**, a one-dimensional CNN coupled with *two* complementary domain-adaptation modules (deep CORAL + an adversarial domain discriminator) that align a labeled *source* operating condition with an unlabeled *target* operating condition.
-On the SEU gearbox dataset it reaches **91.94 % average accuracy** across two cross-condition transfer tasks, beating every shallow and deep baseline tested.
+On the SEU gearbox dataset it reports **91.94 % average accuracy** across two cross-condition transfer tasks, beating every shallow and deep baseline tested (Table III).

 The three core ideas: